The information from this article was sourced from The Personal MBA: Master the Art of Business. For details read the full book.

 - Which other people need/want

-- At a price which people are willing to pay
+- At a price that people are willing to pay

 - All so that the business earns enough profit for it to be worthwhile for the owners to continue

 Whether you run a lemonade stand out of your backyard or own a billion-dollar company, they all follow each of these five factors.

 A venture which doesn’t create value for others is a hobby.

 A venture which does not sell the value it creates is a non-profit.